vmbrasseur/10stepprogram/slides/production/slides/090-interact_with_the_audience/090-04-basic_qa.md

 V

-Q&A interspersed or save to end or…?
+* Q&A interspersed or save to end or…?
 Depends on the content & your style.
+I'm easily distracted, so I typically prefer to save all of the questions until the end.